DavidLiuGit/GTAV_Lap_Timer/README.md

 ## Change Log
+### v2.0
+- Implemented NativeUI menu
+- able to choose races to import from a list in the menu
 ### v1.2
 - implemented freeze time when starting a race.
 750ms by default
 - implemented import/export of race in placement mode.
 6 preset races are included